samcooke98/SEP/Readme.md

-# 'Basic' React Boiler Plate

-## Start dev with
-npm run dev
-React HMR will be run so as you edit react components they will update in real time.
+# Team Share

+## Development Guide
+To start:
+ 1. Start a mongoDB
+ 2. Generate VAPID keys for Push Notification API
+ 3. Install dependencies with `yarn`
+ 4. To Start the development server, run `yarn run dev`

+HMR is enabled.
+This means that as you changes react components, they will update on the client.
+It also means as you change the routes, the server will reload these routes

+#### To Generate VAPID Keys

 ## Build Production
 If you want to build production, run `npm run build` then `npm start` will start the production environment.